oracc/oracc-rest/README.md

 ---

 ## Indexing data into Elasticsearch

+_\*\*NOTE this section currently only applies to the production environment.
+Future instructions will be added for setting this up locally._

 Now that Elasticsearch has been set up, you can start to upload data into the Elasticsearch database.